frenetic-lang/tutorials/OxFirewall/index.md

 ## An Efficient Firewall

-In this part, you will extend your implementation of the firewall function to also implement the firewall using flow tables.
-You can build on `ox-tutorial-workspace/Firewall2.ml` if necessary.

-Fill in the `switch_connected` event handler.
-You need to install two entries into the flow table: one for ICMP traffic and the other for all other traffic.
-Use the following template:
+Next, let us extend our implementation of the firewall function to use flow tables.
+To do this, we will add a `switch_connected` handler.
+We will need to install two entries into the flow table: one for ICMP traffic and the other for all other traffic.
+Use the following
+template:

 ~~~ ocaml
 let switch_connected (sw : switchId) feats : unit =